techidaily/site-games-able/source/_posts/adjust-linguistic-preferences-in-steam-app.md

  Despite being the most popular gaming platform, Steam will run into the occasional issue.
 When this happens, it helps to change the Steam language, so you can better understand the issue and fix it faster.

- If[you’re having trouble playing Steam games](https://www.makeuseof.com/troubleshoot-windows-steam-games-not-playing/) , here’s how you can change its language before fixing the issue:
+ If [you’re having trouble playing Steam games](https://www.makeuseof.com/troubleshoot-windows-steam-games-not-playing/) , here’s how you can change its language before fixing the issue:

 1. Launch the Steam client.
 2. Open the Steam menu from the top-left corner and select**Settings** .